 SDG 6 – Clean Water and Sanitation

-Assisting with rainwater catchment systems and water filtration installations in rural Thailand
+Assisting with rainwater catchment systems, hygiene education, or water filtration installations in rural communities.

 SDG 13 – Climate Action